TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson.md

   		    * Ask students what the argument is when we use `print` or `type`
   		    * `randint` gives back a value that you might want to store - this is called **returning**.
 If nothing is given back, the return value is `None`.
     * Contract
-        * Functions have a contract: you write down the arguments, their type, and the return type expected.
+        * Functions have a contract: you write down the name, purpose, arguments with their type, and the return type expected.
             * Ask students what the contract of `randint` is.
                 * 2 values, of type integer, with an integer returned
             * Since `randint` is written by someone else there is a place where that contract is written out - **Documentation**.
 Have students begin the lab, which will instruct them to find the Python documentation for the random library.